1.1. What is the overall aim of the WiFi4EU initiative?

 After the call is open, municipalities will then be able to apply for the call by clicking the “Apply for voucher” button on the “My application” page of the Portal.

-In order to be able to apply, municipalities must first complete their registration by uploading to the WiFi4EU Portal the following two required supporting documents:
+In order to be able to apply, municipalities must first complete their registration by uploading to the WiFi4EU Portal, the two required supporting documents:

-If the legal representative wishes to mandate a person to sign the Grant Agreement on his/her behalf, the following two additional documents must also be supplied at the latest before signing the Grant Agreement:
+If the legal representative wishes to mandate a person to sign the Grant Agreement on his/her behalf, two additional documents must also be supplied at the latest before signing the Grant Agreement:

 - the "Authorised Person" form, signed by both the legal representative (i.e. mayor/head of municipality and by the authorised person who will sign the Grant Agreement.